rdekleijn/intersense-ros/README.md

 # intersense-ros
-This program publishes head motion events to a ROS topic
+This program publishes head motion events from an InterSense InertiaCube to a ROS topic